mattbatey/DailyFocus/README.md

-# Momentum Dash Clone
+# Daily Focus app

-This project is a web application that replicates the functionality of Momentum Dash, providing users with a personalized dashboard experience.
+This project is a web application that providing users with a personalized dashboard experience.
 It includes features such as a customizable background, real-time clock, personalized greetings, random quotes, and a to-do list, all while utilizing local storage to save user preferences and data.

 ## Features